The Irvine Summer Institute in Neuroscience Program

 The UC Irvine Center for the Neurobiology of Learning and Memory (CNLM) welcomes you to the Irvine Interdisciplinary Internship in Neuroscience Program.
-This program will run from June 21, 2021 - August 13, 2021.
-The summer 2021 program will be held remotely for the safety of all participants.
+This program will run from June 19, 2022 - August 12, 2022 at the University of California, Irvine campus.

 The Irvine Interdisciplinary Internship in Neuroscience program will provide an intensive research training and professional development experience for undergraduates interested in interdisciplinary neuroscience research.
 The program is open to undergraduates of all backgrounds with a particular emphasis on women and individuals from under-represented backgrounds in STEM disciplines.
 The research focus is to understand the neurobiological mechanisms of learning and memory in healthy normal development as well as the biology of neurological and neuropsychiatric disorders that alter learning and memory.